pantheon-systems/documentation/source/content/decoupled-sites.md

 <Enablement link="https://pantheon.io/decoupled-cms?docs" title="Sign up for updates!">

-Sign up for Edge Sites updates, or talk to Sales to participate in Early Access for Decoupled Sites.
+Sign up for Decoupled Sites updates, or talk to Sales to participate in Early Access for Decoupled Sites.
 Click the link above to get started!

 </Enablement>